msahithi29/self-service-recycle-management-system/README.md

 # self-service-recycle-management-system
-To design a desktop self-service recycle management system that consists of multiple units spread across various locations and a centralized station with administrator’s control that monitor these recycling units.  </br>
+Designed and developed a desktop self-service recycle management system that consists of multiple units spread across various locations and a centralized station with administrator’s control that monitor these recycling units.  </br>
 <b> Centralized Station: </b> </br>
-This system can be accessed only by the administrators using their credentials.
+This system can be accessed only by the administrators using their credentials. admin is the username and pwd.
 Every station monitors a group of machines and can do actions such as:  </br>
 ● Add machine  </br>
 ● Remove machine  </br>
 ● Add/Update Items  </br>